DanB-66/cwss_dev/README.md

 # cwss_dev
 My folio wip...

-Adopting a "minimum viable product" approach!
+Adopting a "minimum viable product" approach...
 Which meant starting with data, then manipulating said data... and worrying about the visual representation later ;)

 It uses *json/cws_en.json*  content files, javascript *js/main.js* (via a require.js *js/app.js* stub) to render that out into a carousel/paging system